c2nes/qrono/notes.md

 - Do not keep working item values in memory (just IDs)
     - Add ID lookup index to segments?
 - Requeue with new value?
+- How do we avoid re-reading large numbers of segment entries to cancel out tombstones?